malvag/distributed-ml-bench/README.md

 then `kubectl get pods`

-to see what is being printed out in the contianer, you can do  `kubectl logs whalesay`
+to see what is being printed out in the container, you can do  `kubectl logs whalesay`

 If you want to get the details of a single pod with the raw yaml, then do `kubectl get pod whalesay -o yaml` You can get the JSON or any other format as well